-“What are the penalties for an Unlawful Possession Of Weapons 2C:39-5 and can I beat these charges?”
+“What are the penalties for an Unlawful Possession of a Weapon N.J.S.A.
+2C:39-5 and can I beat these charges in New Jersey?”

 - Unlawful Possession of a Machine Gun – N.J.S.
 2C:39-5(a)

 - Unlawful Possession of a Handgun – N.J.S.
 2C:39-5(b)